Welcome Incoming Families!

-Q: Please share more about the academies – overview of each one, pros/cons, do they help make Ballard a more intimate/smaller experience, how does it make your experience different if you aren’t in an academy?
+Q: Please share more about the Programs and Pathways – Overview of each one, pros/cons, do they help make Ballard a more intimate/smaller experience?

-A: We encourage you to go to the Academics page to learn more about the various academies and pathways.
-In general, the Biotech Academy is unique among them.
-It’s a great program, but you should only join if you are interested in Science.
+A: We encourage you to go to the Academics page to learn more about the various programs and pathways.
+In general, the Biotech Program is a great program, and you should join if you are interested in Science.
 The rest of the programs are a single-period electives that you take for one to four years focused on a potential career interest.
-Project Lead the Way (Engineering) and Digital Film can be joined in any grade level, while the Maritime Academy and the Academy of Finance do not start until students are Juniors or Seniors.
+Project Lead the Way (Engineering) and Digital Film can be joined in any grade level, while the Maritime Studies and the Academy of Finance do not start until students are Juniors or Seniors.
 All these programs provide great exposure to potential college majors or careers.

 Q: Do incoming Grade 9 students take a math placement test?

 A: We do not offer placement tests.
 Students generally should take the next class in the math sequence based on what they are currently taking (Algebra I, Geometry, Algebra II, Pre-Calculus, etc.) and in consultation with their current math teacher.
 One special course that we offer is called Intensified Algebra.
 A strong grasp of Algebra I is vital to the future success of students, so Intensified Algebra is a two-period block of Algebra I that also gives an elective credit.
 They spend time breaking down why some students think they are not good at math and take the time to work to resolve this.
 If your 9th grader is not confident in math, but is ready to work at improving, Intensified Algebra could be a vital class for them to take.

 Q: Can you tell me about your music and performing arts programs?